Ever hear the joke about the lying economist?

 So, let's do a quick review.
-By the rules of this game, it was always more profitable to report a green circle.
-There was no way for the decision to be generous and help the other guy get a better payday, so altruism shouldn't have been a factor.
+In this game it was always more profitable to report a green circle.
+There was no way for the decision maker to be generous and help the other guy get a better payday, so altruism shouldn't have been a factor.
 There was no way for the decision maker to get caught lying.
 And because the rules were transparent, the decision maker didn't even have to worry about whether the other guy might know they were lying.

 Any purely rational, self-interested person would lie for the money.
 But people who had an emotional aversion to dishonesty might not.

-The researchers ultimately ran their test on 258 students from various majors, including business, economics, the humanities, sciences, law, among others.
-And there was a clear gap: even though a large portion of students lied from every field, economics and business students lied a much more often than everybody else.
-As shown in the table below, just 22.8 percent of them honestly reported the colors of the flashing circles, even when it cost them that extra euro.
+The researchers ultimately ran their test on 258 students from various majors, including business, economics, the humanities, sciences, and law, among others.
+There was a clear gap: even though a large portion of students from every field lied, economics and business students lied much, more often than everybody else.
+As shown in the table below, just 22.8 percent of them honestly reported the colors of the flashing circles when it would have cost them that extra euro.
 More than half of humanities students, on the other hand, were honest.
-Same went for law students, who appeared to play against type.
+Same for law students, who appeared to play against type.
 (The percentages are the top number the G,B row.
 The sample includes 257 students, because one apparently didn't share their major information).

 But did studying economics make students more rationally dishonest, or were rationally dishonest students just more likely to study econ?
 To try and get the answer, Lopez-Perez and Spiegelman whipped out a statistical technique known as an "instrumental variable" analysis that economists frequently use to prove causation.
 Once the math was done, they concluded simply: "Economists lie more in our study in part because they have learned to do so."